ibm-cloud-docs/FileStorage/replication.md

 ## How Do I Cancel an Existing Replication?

 Cancelation can be performed either immediately or on the anniversary date, which causes billing to terminate.
-Replication can be canceled from either the **Primary** or **Replica** tabs.
+Replication can be cancelled from either the **Primary** or **Replica** tabs.

 1. Click on the volume from the **{{site.data.keyword.filestorage_short}}** page.
 2. Click on the **Actions** drop-down on either the **Primary** or **Replica** tab.